lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Oct.
-2019\] We received the best poster award in ACM MobiCom 2019, which is collaborated with Prof. Yingying Chen's group.
+2019\] We received the best runner-up poster award in ACM MobiCom 2019, which is collaborated with Prof. Yingying Chen's group.
 Congratulations!

 \[Oct.
 2019\] One paper is accepted by IEEE Transactions on Mobile Computing.